Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 - **Azure Bot**: Conversational AI with the ability to connect to channels like email, Teams, and web chat

-### Knowledge Mining
+### Document Intelligence and Knowledge Mining

+Document Intelligence: Document Intelligence is the area of AI that deals with managing, processing, and using high volumes of a variety of data found in forms and documents.
+Document intelligence enables you to create software that can automate processing for contracts, health documents, financial forms and more

+- Document Intelligence to build solutions that manage and accelerate data collection from scanned documents.
+- Document Intelligence help automate document processing in applications and workflows, enhance data-driven strategies, and enrich document search capabilities.

-Definition: Describe solutions about extracting information from unstructured data to create a searchable one
+Knowledge Mining: Describe solutions about extracting information from large volume of unstructured data to create a searchable one

-Azure Service: Azure Cognitive Search, and enterprise solution for building searchable indexes from private or public assets including analyzing images.
+Azure Service: Azure Cognitive Search, and enterprise solution for building searchable indexes from private or public assets including image processing, document intelligence, and natural language processing to extract data, enabling quick insights from large datasets and indexing previously unsearchable content.

 ### Challenges and Risks